nanocosmos/docs/docs/faq/faq_adv_codec_config.md

 <details><summary><strong>How do the H.264 rate control mode and minimum/maximum quantization settings interact?</strong></summary>
 ##### Rate Control Mode

-The Rate Control Mode determines the strictness/tolerance that is used by the bitrate control. `CBR Strict 1` is the most strict setting.
+The Rate Control Mode determines the strictness/tolerance that is used by the bitrate control.

+- Constant bitrate (CBR) is trying to keep the bitrate constant over time
+- Variable bitrate (VBR) will allow variations of the bitrate dependent on the content complexity

+There is a range of options between strict CBR and VBR, as both options have tradeoffs.
+CBR is usually used in live streaming, as any network as limits of possible bandwidth.
+VBR us more used in live recording and VOD playback, as this can use larger buffers to allow bandwidth variations.
+Some encoders have options like ABR (average bitrate) We recommend using CBR for live streaming.

+`CBR Strict 1` is the most strict setting.
 Tolerance is increasing from `Constant Bitrate `(CBR) to `Average Bitrate` (ABR) to `Variable Bitrate` (VBR). nanoStream API is using the CBR Stream setting as a default.

 >Values:
 > 0 = Auto (CBR Stream)